What WHS Legislation and Regulations Are Applicable to Your State or Territory in Australia?

 Key Takeaways

-The WHS Act 2011 outlines the framework of WHS at the national level, although each of the states and territories have laws and their own perspective.
-Whether a person is an employer or a worker, they have to follow the laws of the particular state or territory they are located in to ensure safety from workplace and penalties.
+The Model WHS Act 2011 outlines the framework of WHS at the national level, although each of the states and territories have their own Act and Regulations.

-For further information and the part of more specific rules and regulations, please, refer to the website of the governing body for your state or territory.
-It is therefore important to ensure that you remain compliant in WHS regulations as this not only protects your employees but also shields your business from hefty losses in case of a violation.
+For further information and the part of more specific rules and regulations, please, refer to the website of the governing body for your state or territory (links above).
+There are really great resources in these sites.

 Require assistance in Sydney & Melbourne?